There are over a billion blogs on the internet. Wondering if you should start a blog? Here are 7 questions to ask yourself before you take the plunge.

 Since mastery of any new skill takes time and focus, most expert bloggers recommend that you start growing traffic to your blog by focusing on one channel – such as SEO or Pinterest or Facebook – and mastering it.

 Don’t try to learn all these skills at once or you’ll never achieve mastery.
-Some of these can be outsourced, while others you will have to do yourself.
+Some of these can be outsourced, while others you will have to do it yourself.

 Decide what you want to take on and look for service providers to handle the other functions so you can start building traffic to your blog as soon as possible.

+How do you plan to make money from blogging?
 To determine what business objectives your blog will serve, you need to measure the metrics that matter to you – branding, blog traffic, leads, sales or revenue.

 Ask yourself what you plan to sell from your blog – affiliate products or your own products?
 Services, consulting, coaching, courses, eBooks?
 Or do you just want to use a blog as a personal branding platform?